Code-Institute-Submissions/Yes-I-Do-Wedding-Agency/README.md

 **Client stories**

- * As a first time visitor to the website, I want to easy navigate throughout the site and easily find what I need.
+ * As a visitor to the website, I want to easy navigate throughout the site and easily find what I need.
- * As a first time visitor to the website, I want see this agancy's gallery and images from previous works.
+ * As a visitor to the website, I want see this agancy's gallery and images from previous works.
- * As a first time visitor to the website, I want know more about the agency team members.
+ * As a visitor to the website, I want know more about the agency team members.
  * As a possible costumer, I want to know what former clients thought of their works.
  * As an interested costumer, I want simply navigate to contact page and fill the contact form.
  * As an interested costumer, I want to follow the agency on social media, so I can keep up with the latest news.

 **Wireframe mockups:**

-Wireframe information can be found in separate [Wirefarme pdf]()file. **************
+Wireframe information can be found in separate Wirefarme pdf file.

 ## Features
 Each page has a responsive top bar with a Company Logo (in the middle) a phone number to the Agency (top right) and social media icons (top left).